Azure/aad-pod-identity/docs/readmes/README.validation.md

 ## Introduction

 This will help validate various CRDs and the azure resources used in aad-pod-identity.
-Currently validation of format of the User assigned MSI is supported.
+Currently validation of User assigned MSI format in Azure Identity is supported.

 [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) - Policy Controller for Kubernetes, is used to validate the resources.
   * It is a validating webhook that enforces CRD based policies